Nakuul Mehta

 Nakuul Mehta (born 17 January 1983) is an Indian actor who primarily works in Hindi television.
 Mehta is known for his portrayal of Shivaay Singh Oberoi in Ishqbaaaz and Ram Kapoor in Bade Achhe Lagte Hain 2.
 He is a recipient of four ITA Awards, four Gold Awards and three Indian Telly Awards.

 Mehta made his television debut in 2012 with Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara playing Aditya Kumar, which earned him two Best Debut Male awards.
 Later, he earned critical acclaim with his portrayals in Ishqbaaaz and Bade Achhe Lagte Hain 2.
 Both these shows earned him two ITA Awards for Best Actor Popular and established him as a leading television actor.

 Mehta made his web debut in 2016 with I Don't Watch TV, which he co-produced.
 He has since starred in the series Never Kiss Your Best Friend (2020-2022), the short film Ved and Arya (2020) and Bade Achhe Lagte Hain 3 (2023).
-Mehta is married to singer Jankee Parekh with whom he has a son.
+Mehta is married to singer Jankee Parekh with whom he has a son and daughter.